thuehn/RegMon/README.md

 - parser scripts (mainly AWK) to bring the raw RegMon data in proper shape to ananlyse with R
 - R scripts to perform statistics and generate plots

+## Do you want to contribute ?
+Everybody can participate, and any help is highly appreciated.
+Feel free to send pull requests or open a new issue via GitHub.
+- testing RegMon and its performance in your environment
+- reviewing kernel patches (get your hands on QUILT to work with patch series)

+### Supporters and Developers
+- Thomas Huehn from TU-Berlin
+- Dennis Roeper

+### former contributors
+- Alina Friedrichsen

 ### How to reference to  RegMon ?
 Just use the following bibtex :
 ```